 Basically, any time you’re eating or drinking, ask yourself, can I add some healthy fats to this meal?
 This way you’ll stay fuller longer and the pounds will still drop off!

 4 – Stick to whole foods.

 There are plenty of vegan foods that are delicious and keto friendly (I’ve named a few already!).
-Avocado, chia seeds, almonds, hemp hearts, flax seeds, cauliflower creations, unsweetened nut milks – the list goes on!
+Avocado, chia seeds, almonds, hemp hearts, flax seeds, cauliflower creations, unsweetened nut milk – the list goes on!

 5 – But protein powder can be a life savior.

 I’m big on protein shakes.
 I think they taste great and are the perfect vehicle for adding extra protein and extra fat into your diet without worrying about a ton of carbs.
 My favorite protein shake recipe, that has actually help my hair to grow like crazy (seriously!), can be found here.
-Just a couple of ingredients and you have a delicious, keto shake that might help your skin, hair and nails and is perfect for your diet!
+Just a couple of ingredients and you have a delicious, keto shake that might help your skin, hair, and nails and is perfect for your diet!